pyarmak/entrada-1x-docs/user/docs/courses/create.md

 You will see a green success message indicating that the course has been created.
 You'll be redirected to the full course setup tab to provide additional details about the course.

 **Course Setup:** This first section of the page is complete with the information you already provided.
 If you need to edit any of the information you can do so here.

-* Curriculum Tracks - Curriculum Track options will only display if you curriculum tracks built.
-These can be configured through Manage Curriculum.
-Assigning a course to a curriculum track allows you to identify those courses that share characteristics (e.g. help prepare learner for a specific program, provide a minor, etc.)

 **Course Contacts:**